Aaron98990/ways-of-the-game/goalkeeper.md

 The goalkeeper committing a handball offense in their own penalty area (six seconds, after releasing, "backpass") is always an indirect free kick (not a penalty kick) as shown in the [restarts section](/restarts?id=indirect-free-kick) and no sanction and no disciplinary action is taken unless the goalkeeper touches the ball directly after taking a restart.

 > If the goalkeeper handles the ball inside their penalty area when not permitted to do so, an indirect free kick is awarded but there is no disciplinary sanction.
-However, if the offense is playing the ball a second time (with or without the hand/arm) after a restart before it touches another player, the goalkeeper must be sanctioned if the offense stops a promising attack or denies an opponent or the opposing team a goal or an obvious goal-scoring opportunity.
-> - Law 12.1 Direct free kick
+However, if the offense is playing the ball a second time (with or without the hand/arm) after a restart before it touches another player, the goalkeeper must be sanctioned if the offense stops a promising attack or denies an opponent or the opposing team a goal or an obvious goal-scoring opportunity. _Law 12.1 Direct free kick_

 - [Goalkeeper shown red card for double touch for DOGSO from a goalkick.](https://youtu.be/G6w_qGQkrwc?feature=shared)